mattmaynes2/aria/reports/final/3-Technical/9-Workflows/1-AddDevice.md

 to display the new device and its information.
 The exchange forwards the device object to the database and to another adapter, which formats it properly for the UI.

-The AriaAdapter is responsible for doing this formatting.
+The device adapter is responsible for doing this formatting.
 In order to be properly displayed on the UI, the device object must be converted into a JSON string.
 Once this is done, a device discovered message is sent to the Gateway.

-The purpose of the Gateway is to take messages received over a UDP socket and forward them over a Web socket to the user interface. *Matt insert UI knowledge in and around this area* :^)
+The purpose of the Gateway is to take messages received over a UDP socket and forward them over a Web socket to the user interface.